What is a Cash-Out Refinance?

 How does loan to value (LTV) apply?

-LTV is the ratio of your current mortgage balance compared to the market value of your home, as determined by appraisal.
+LTV is the ratio of your current mortgage balance compared to the market value of your home, as determined by an appraisal.
 Mortgage lenders usually allow cash out up to 80% of the property value, but FHA allows 85% and the VA allows 100%.

 When refinancing to access cash, your loan may not exceed a maximum loan-to-value ratio.
 That means your total home debt can't exceed a certain percentage of the value of your home.